-Employees are not permitted to undertake any work for, or on behalf, of the employer (or any linked or associated organisations) whilst on furlough.
+Employees are not permitted to undertake any work for, or on behalf, of the employer (or any linked or associated organisations) during time spent on furlough.
 In this context, "work" means providing services or generating revenue.
 However, furloughed employees may undertake: